Who it helps

 A practical growth plan, clearer priorities, better resource decisions and a stronger sense of direction for the business.

-The review looks at customers, pricing, services, market position, capacity, marketing activity and financial performance.
+The review looks at customers, pricing, services, market position, retention, capacity, marketing activity and financial performance.
 This gives the business a practical view of where growth could come from and what needs to improve before more time or money is invested.

 Growth ideas are tested against resources, risk and likely return.
 The result is a focused plan that separates quick wins from longer-term work, links growth to operations and helps the owner make better decisions about what to do next.